RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Programming-Guides.rst

 __KALMAR_HC__     1 in case in HC mode (-hc)
 =============== =========================================

 Compilation mode: HCC is a single-source compiler where kernel codes and host codes can reside in the same file.
-Internally HCC would trigger 2 compilation iterations, and the following macros can be user by user programs to determine which mode the compiler is in.
+Internally HCC would trigger 2 compilation iterations, and the following macros can be used by user programs to determine which mode the compiler is in.

 ====================== =================================================================
 Macro           		Meaning